apierre15/Final-Data-Science/README.md

 Our general research topic is the amount of sodium found in admitted patients.
 The data is from either the clinic or operating room of a hospital.

 The variables are Sodium, and the levels: low, normal, and high, and Sodium Missing.
+You can view this data at: https://github.com/apierre15/Final-Data-Science/blob/main/HSE_Data.csv